afshanra/NFT-Analysis/README.md

- The Data-Collection Folder Includes The Following Scripts:
+ The "NFT sales data collection" Folder Includes The Following Scripts:

 1) retrieve_opensea_events.py: Fetches NFT data for a given time frame and saves it to data.csv.
 Use the following command to run the script: